wordswords/dotfiles/README.md

 17. Use `:G blame` to see a line-by-line overview in the editor of what commit touched each line, and who committed it.
 18. Vim has a weird non-greedy regex match `.\{-}` which means `.+?`.
 So to strip a document of all its html tags use this: `:%s/<.\{-}>/ /g`

-# VIM Spellchecking/Grammar checking/Proofreading commands
+# VIM Spellchecking/Grammar checking/Proofreading commands (also when editing Joplin notes)

 1. `<LEFT>`       - prev text error
 2. `<RIGHT>`      - next text error